camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/job-executor-single-engine.png" /></center>

-There exists a single job table that the engine adds jobs to and the acquisition consumes from.
+There is a single job table that the engine adds jobs to and the acquisition consumes from.
 Creating a second embedded engine would therefore create another acquisition thread and execution thread-pool.

 In larger deployments however, this quickly leads to a poorly manageable situation.
 When running camunda BPM on Tomcat or an application server, the platform allows to declare multiple process engines shared by multiple process applications.
 With respect to job execution, one job acquisition may serve multiple job tables (and thus process engines) and a single thread-pool for execution may be used.